-Staff whose records were included in the analysis must have been employed by a health authority and have worked for a minimum of 8 hours from December 1 to February 29 during the influenza season.
+Staff whose records were included in the analysis must have been employed by a health authority and have worked for a minimum of 8 hours from December 1 to January 31 during the influenza season.
 Staff who were not on a health authority's payroll (contracted staff, trainees, etc.) were not included in the WHITE database.
 Physicians and medical residents were not included in the WHITE database for most facilities.

 Healthcare workers were counted in the facility and region where they work, rather than by their health authority employer.
 Some healthcare workers worked at multiple facilities during the influenza season.
 For coverage statistics at the provincial, health authority or health service delivery area level, each healthcare worker was included only in the facility where they worked the most hours.
 For facility level coverage statistics, healthcare workers were included in each facility where they worked for at least 8 hours during the influenza season.
-This is the same method that has been used since the 2014/15 influenza season coverage report.
+These are the same inclusion criteria as have been used since the 2014/15 influenza season coverage report.

 Some facilities in the province contain both acute and long term care units, and the distinction between these two units is not made in the WHITE data.
-Because of this, all of these mixed acute/LTC facilities are included in the acute HCW analysis and excluded from the LTC HCW analysis.
+As a result, mixed acute/LTC facilities are included in the acute HCW analysis and excluded from the LTC HCW analysis.

-For the analysis of influenza policy compliance, healthcare workers who did not report were assumed to be unvaccinated.
+For the analysis of influenza policy compliance, healthcare workers who did not report were classified as unvaccinated.
 However, a proportion of these healthcare workers may have been immunized, and, therefore, the results may underestimate vaccination coverage.
-Healthcare workers who reported being immunized but had a date of immunization prior to October 1, 2019 (before influenza vaccine available) or after February 29, 2020 (after cut-off period to be included in WHITE) were re-categorized as "Not reported".
+Healthcare workers who reported being immunized but had a date of immunization prior to September 20, 2022 (before influenza vaccine available) or after January 31, 2023 (the cut-off period to be included in the WHITE data for these analyses) are deemed "Not reported".